kizzhang/kizzhang.github.io/_posts/2022-01-22-viscous-fluid.md

 ### Viscous Tensor is Symmetric

 The reasoning behind is that we dont want the fluid parcel to rotate.
-This is a physical assumption, right:sweat_smile:?
+This is a physical assumption, right 😅?
 If you think about water we drink is a giant cloud of rotating cubes, that would be really weird.

 Expressing this fact in physical term, we need the net angular momentum $$\vec{\mathrm{T}}_\mathrm{par}$$ of the fluid parcel to be $$0$$.

 We have by looking at Figure 1 again